Draft California political maps would reshape key districts

 SACRAMENTO, Calif.
 (AP) — Newly released political maps from California’s redistricting commission would leave some members of Congress without a political home and others to face off against colleagues in their own party in the 2022 midterm elections, when the state will play a key role in determining which party controls Congress.

 The maps released late Wednesday are drafts that could change significantly before they are finalized in December.
 They offer a first look at how California’s loss of a congressional seat, from 53 to 52, will reshape its political landscape.
-California lost a seat because it grew more slowly than other states over the past decade, but still remains the largest House delegation by far; each of its congressional districts represents about 760,000 people.
+California lost a seat because it grew more slowly than other states over the past decade, but still remains the largest House delegation by far; each congressional district must represent about 760,000 people.

+California is a Democratic stronghold but still home to more than 5 million registered Republicans, leading to a handful of competitive House districts that have been nationally watched contests in recent elections.
+Republicans now hold 11 seats in California and are hoping to win more as the party seeks control of Congress.

 Among the incumbents who appear to fare the worst in the draft maps are Democratic Reps.
 Josh Harder and Lucille Roybal-Allard.
 Harder flipped a Republican-held seat in the Central Valley in 2018 and won reelection in 2020.
 But the district would cut Democratic territory and pick up Republican areas in the redrawing draft.